JohnBaracuda/com.baracuda.auto-linker/readme.md

 - Live linking while you type (current line only)
 - Links trigger after space **or punctuation** (, . ! ? : ;)
 - Continues growing the last link if you keep typing a longer matching phrase
-- Full-file relink on save
+- Full-file relink on save or command (shortcut can be assinged in settings)
 - Vault-wide relink command
 - Plural sensitivity (e.g. "Task" <-> "Tasks")
 - Skips existing links, code, tables and fenced blocks